|

 * * *

-I just received a beautiful print as a retirement present.
-I am so very very
+print as a retirement present.
+I am so very very pleased with the print it

-pleased with the print it is beautiful.
-Could you tell me where in Kennebunk
+Could you tell me where in Kennebunk you painted it?

-because it brings back memories of when I lived in Kennebunk.
-I truly love the
+back memories of when I lived in Kennebunk.

-ocean especially Kennebunk.
-I would love to visit your studio at some point to
+I would love to visit your studio at some point to see more of your work.

 Again thank you,